jp-montilla/scrappa-laravel/README.md

 ## Available Parameters

+For Autocomplete, you only need query parameter:

+- `query` (required): The partial search term to get autocomplete suggestions for (string)

 For Google Maps advanced search, you can use these parameters:

 - `query` (required): The search term that will be used by the API (string)